testsigmahq/testsigma-docs/src/pages/docs/elements/ios-apps/supported-locator-types.md

 ---
 title: "Supported Locator Types in an iOS Project"
-meta_desc: "The meta description should provide an accurate description of the content of the page."
+metadesc: "The meta description should provide an accurate description of the content of the page."
+noindex: false
 order: 6.45
 page_id: "Supported Locator Types in an iOS Project"
 warning: false